ajing/ajing.github.io/_posts/2025-05-03-ui-representation-action-execution.md

 }
 ```

-The `enum` keyword pins every node to a finite set of component types, which the model cannot misspell or invent ([JSON Schema][7]).
-Because each child item `$ref`s the root schema, the tree may nest arbitrarily deep while staying valid.
+This schema defines the core structure of our UI components.
+Each component has:
+- A unique identifier
+- A specific type from a controlled set
+- Custom properties
+- Optional child components

 ---

-## 3 Live session: describing, editing, and acting on the UI
+## 3 UI Action and Interaction

-### 3.1 Inspect the document
+### 3.1 Inspecting UI State

 ```python
 genui.describe()